ministryofjustice/security-guidance/docs/email-blocklist-process.md

 The [ICO website](ICO websitehttps://ico.org.uk/) provides general information about spam, and gives advice about the steps to reduce spam.

-A spam email does not necessarily require automatice and instant inclusion on the internal blocklist, although it might be included as part of the external blocklists, as highlighted in this policy.
+A spam email does not necessarily require automatic and instant inclusion on the internal blocklist, although it might be included as part of the external blocklists, as highlighted in this policy.

 ## Blocklist listing policies